trofima/clean-architecture-playground/README.md

 <br>
 And **TESTS** of course - simple, fast Developer tests (as Kent Beck commanded).
 <br>
-(experiment: copy pasted tests just to make plenty of them and ran)
+(experiment: copy pasted tests just to make plenty of them and ran. result - 20k tests passed in 4s. try to beat it)
 <br>
 <img width="172" alt="image" src="https://github.com/user-attachments/assets/18c5a9ba-507f-4445-83b0-0fa4a57ca69a" />
 <br>